jupyterhub/nbgitpuller/docs/faq.md

 # Frequently asked questions

-## Can I automatically JupyterHub what kind of server to start(node size, profile name, etc) as part of my nbgitpuller link?
+## Can I automatically tell JupyterHub what kind of server to start (node size, profile name, etc) as part of my nbgitpuller link?

 You can use Kubespawner's profile_list or ProfileSpawner to allow your end users to choose the resources (memory, cpu, GPUs, etc) they want before